How leave works in foundU

 • Sunday - No leave.
 Based on the work pattern day.

-Award Settings, Work Pattern Shift Times, & Rostered Shifts
+SCENARIO C - Award Settings, Work Pattern Shift Times, & Rostered Shifts

 We'll use the following example to look at how the above elements will work for penalty rate leave.